esa/pykep/README.md

 ## Installation

-Use one of the following installation paths, in order of preference.
+Choose one of the following installation paths, depending on your use case.

 ### 1. Conda (preferred)

-Conda is the recommended way to install pykep and its scientific dependencies.
+Conda is the recommended option for a fully managed scientific Python stack.

 ```bash
 conda install -c conda-forge pykep
 ```

-Note: conda-forge currently provides the stable v1 line. v3 packages are coming soon on conda-forge.
+Current status: conda-forge currently provides the stable v1 line. v3 packages will be published once the v3 API is stabilized.

 ### 2. PyPI (pip)

+Use pip if you prefer Python wheels from PyPI.

 ```bash
 pip install pykep
 ```

-This provides only wheels for linux arm64 and amd64 architectiures.
+Current status: PyPI currently provides the stable v1 line.

+Wheel availability: currently Linux `arm64` and `amd64`.

 ### 3. Build from source (recommended for v3 development now)

+Building from source is currently the recommended path for v3 development and testing.

 1. Create and activate the development environment: